sean00002/multi-site-BIRD/README.md

 ## cmdStan: Other accessory files
 1. `data_simulator_together.ipynb`
     - Used to simulate data (__`Required_Python_Packages` needed__)
-    - ==Please see in the notebook for details of model version control and input control.==
+    - __Please see in the notebook for details of model version control and input control.__

         a.
 The data of all variants to have same simulated `theta`(usually `theta=2`).
 To investigate the bias of different algorithm.